Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Algorithm of WV-HMC for group manifolds

-When $(h,u,\lambda)$ is sufficiently close to the solution, we have $\xi_{\rm new} \approx \xi$ and $E_{\rm new} \approx E$, and the right coefficient of $\Delta\lambda$ is nearly unity.
-We therefore employ the simplified Newton method of the following form \cite{Fukuma:2023eru}: \footnote{ This is the WV-HMC version of the fixed-point method introduced in Ref.~\cite{Fujii:2013sra}, where HMC updates are considered configurations on a (single connected component of) Lefschetz thimble. }
+When $(h,u,\lambda)$ is sufficiently close to the solution, we have $\xi_\textrm{new} \approx \xi$ and $E_\textrm{new} \approx E$, and the right coefficient of $\Delta\lambda$ is nearly unity.
+We therefore employ the simplified Newton method of the following form \cite{Fukuma:2023eru}: \footnote{ This is a group-manifold extension of the simplified WV-HMC algorithm \cite{Fukuma:2023eru} that uses the fixed-point method introduced in Ref.~\cite{Fujii:2013sra}, the latter performing HMC updates directly on a single Lefschetz thimble in flat space $\bbC^N$. }